Basic wardrobe planning is essential to revamp our look as we enter our elder years. It's a snap if you follow the three-stage fashion S-O-S process.

-Many of us are adapting to new roles, and it is time to revamp our wardrobe with these changes in mind.
+We shop to adapt to new roles, new wishes to live our own way, and revamp our wardrobe with these changes in mind.

-Some of us simply fell into our current look without giving it much thought.
-Over time, it may become outdated or inappropriate for the lives we now lead.
+Some of us fell into our current look without giving it much thought.
+We may be leaving behind work and mom roles.
+Clothing may be inappropriate for the lives we now lead or our current shape.

 Do you have clothing in your closet that you bought 10, 20 or more years ago?
 Unless these are fabulous designer fashions that cost thousand of dollars, this may be a clue that it's time for a new you and some basic wardrobe planning.